Internet-Draft | QUIC event definitions for qlog | November 2023 |

 clear the flow of data, how long data remains in various buffers, and the

-overheads introduced by individual layers.¶
+overheads introduced by individual layers.
+The event has Base importance level;

 The datagram_data_moved